enbochen/mean-reversion-backtest/README.md

 - The close price is the used for calculating the mean for simpilicity even though the average of open, high, low, close data might provide a broader view of the volatile markets, where prices can fluctuate rapidly and unpredictably)

-- Trading fees/ gas fees is not considered in this impelementation but in reality it plays an important role in cryptocurrency.
+- Trading fees/ gas fees is not considered in this impelementation but in reality it plays an important role especially in cryptocurrency.